To create an innovative model for multi-landowner wildlife habitat improvement in the entire Thumb Run Watershed. (see map below)

 Photo by Bruce Jones Nature Photography

 In June 2012, PEC received a grant from The Volgenau Foundation to improve wildlife habitat in the northwestern region of Fauquier County.
 This project area is geographically defined by the lower Thumb Run watershed; all water in the region drains into Thumb Run and eventually the Rappahannock River.
-Wildlife habitat improvement goals for this project align with state priority wildlife species including: early successional song birds, pollinators, fresh water aquatic species such as mussels, amphibians, and more.
+Wildlife habitat improvement goals for this project align with state priority wildlife species including: early successional song birds, pollinators, freshwater aquatic species such as mussels, amphibians, and more.
 Improving the connectivity of habitat “corridors” such as riparian buffers is a key focus of the project.
 Habitat practices that have other environmental benefits such as improved water quality are also of high priority.
+This effort has now been expanded to the entire Thumb Run Watershed for 2013-2015.

 PEC has also partnered with John Marshall Soil & Water Conservation District and Natural Resources Conservation Service to leverage these private funds.
 The Thumb Run watershed is an impaired stream due to pollution (see project rationale below).
-Currently farmers can receive financial assistance to improve water quality, but this does not cover all associated costs.
-This partnership will provide farmers in the project area 100% cost-share to implement wildlife-friendly best management practices such as livestock stream exclusion and buffer plantings in the watershed.
+Currently farmers can receive financial assistance to improve water quality.

 There are two major rationales for this effort.
 First, the Thumb Run watershed is listed as an impaired waterway in Virginia due to E. Coli levels.
 This provides an immediate reason to improve the water quality of the run for not only the health of the Chesapeake Bay, but also wildlife species of concern in the watershed.
 Currently there are at least two VA State Wildlife Action Plan (SWAP) aquatic species of concern in the watershed: